oconnor663/duct.py/README.md

 assert result.status == 1
 ```

-Note that duct treats errors in a pipe like bash's `pipefail` option:
+Note that Duct treats errors in a pipe like bash's `pipefail` option:
 they count even when they happen on the left.
 This can be surprising in
 cases where we usually ignore errors.
 In the following example, `cat`
 returns an error because its stdout is closed: